Alphonse Balat: Life

 Balat was born in Gochenée.
-He studied at the Academie of Namur and obtained his degree in architecture from the Academy of Antwerp in 1838.

-In 1839 he stayed in Paris for a year but returned after his father's death.
-He was soon discovered by the Walloon nobility for which he built or renovated a number of 'Château's' (amongst others Castle of Jehay-Bodegnée, Castle of Presles).
-Stylistically these constructions often contained renaissance elements with a neoclassical stress.
-In his interior designs he also used elements from the Louis XV and Louis XVI styles.
+He studied at the Academie of Namur and obtained his degree in architecture from the Royal Academy of Fine Arts of Antwerp in 1838.
+In 1839, he stayed in Paris for a year but returned after his father's death.
+He was soon discovered by the Walloon nobility for which he built or renovated a number of châteaus (amongst others Jehay-Bodegnée Castle and Presles Castle).
+Stylistically, these constructions often contained Renaissance elements with a neoclassical stress.
+In his interior designs, he also used elements from the Louis XV and Louis XVI styles.